carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ## How can GLAM staff help manage bias in machine learning approaches?

-Bit here about how as GLAM professionals managing bias is not a new concept, it’s baked into our experience of collection development.
-Reference Lessons from archives: strategies for collecting sociocultural data in machine learning.....

 > Archives are the longest standing communal effort to gather human information and archive scholars have already developed the language and procedures to address and discuss many challenges pertaining to data collection such as consent, power, inclusivity, transparency, and ethics & privacy.
 >

+Bit here about how as GLAM professionals managing bias is not a new concept, it’s baked into our experience of collection development (from article "Reference Lessons from archives: strategies for collecting sociocultural data in machine learning.....")

 * Contribute diverse language materials, collections and texts to places where model builders are finding data such as Wikipedia
 * Collaborate directly with computer scientists to build diverse data sets for use in machine learning (reference Arabic HTR here)